divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Amida/SICK.md

   - Location
 ---
 %%SICK Illusions and Club Kink?%%
-%%Sinister Oasis of Kinky Delights?%%
+%%Sinister Oasis of Kinky Delights? dawg whats this, SOKD???%%
 %%Sinful Indulgence Club & Kink%%
 The club-brothel-community in [[Amida-12]], harbouring a very lax and liberal group of mutually-understanding nymphomaniacs and similar odd folks.
 The Avatar of A-12 is inclined towards SICK and therefore protects the organisation and its properties, albeit without much care.